By Martin Edwards

 Now you know that antivirus is not a silver bullet, you should instead think of it as just part

 of the overall picture when it comes to computer security.
-Equally importantly:
+In addition: